aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 ## **Changing OLE Object Data**

-If an OLE object is already embedded in a slide, you can easily access that object with and modify its data this way:
+If an OLE object is already embedded in a slide, you can easily access that object and modify its data this way:

 1. Open the desired presentation with the embedded OLE Object by creating an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class.

-2. Obtain the reference of the slide by using its index.
+2. Get the slide's reference through its index.

 3. Access the [OLEObjectFrame](https://apireference.aspose.com/slides/net/aspose.slides/oleobjectframe) shape.